Networking can unlock board career opportunities – get yours in order

 Step 2 – Connect with the right approach

-Set goals to initiate contact
+Set realistic goals to initiate contact

-Connect, but don’t mention board career opportunities
+Connect, but don’t mention potential board career opportunities

 Step 3 – Nurture and keep in contact

-- Sending birthday or greeting cards
+• Send birthday or greeting cards.

-- Forwarding interesting articles you have read
+• Forward interesting but relevant articles you have read.

-- Congratulating them on an achievement or anniversary
+• Congratulating them on an achievement or anniversary.

 Step 4 – Use LinkedIn regularly